 Google has put specific parental controls as a default part of the Android environment.
-Though these settings aren’t as good as third-party apps, they definitely cover a wider range of features compared to Xiaomi settings.
-Parental control settings exist both in Device Settings which will invite you to install Google Family Link, in the Google Play Store App, and are also a new part of the MIUI environment.
+Though these Android parental controls aren’t as good as third-party apps, they definitely cover a wider range of features compared to Xiaomi settings.
+Parental control settings exist in Device Settings, which will invite you to install Google Family Link, in the Google Play Store App.
+They are also a new part of the MIUI environment.

 Google Play Store Parental Control Settings

 The Play Store App which is installed in your Xiaomi phone by default has its own parental controls.
 To access these settings, follow the steps below: